pythonhealthdatascience/stars_wp3_summary/eomrcc_reflections.md

 **Web application.** Regarding the web application, scope is important, and capacity, and what and why you make an app.
 In this case, computationally intensive and loads of inputs and complicated inputs.
 Not as simple as just popping into into an app.

 * They are hoping for grant to explore this.
 They will need to consider if users can sit and wait through run time, or if it can be sped up somehow, or if you can have some elements pre run, or limited to certain part of analysis.
+* I implented a **pilot** web app showing part of the analysis (valid treatment sequences).
+They said that was great, as they feel that to be one of the most complex bits of the analysis for people to get their head around, and so very hand to be able to explore that within an app.
 * Regardless of what level, it is still possible to achieve their stated aims to varying degrees
     * `Model_Structure.R` -
         * "During Phase 2 a Shiny front-end will be added to the model which will allow an alternative mechanism to upload these types of inputs" - which is in reference to the inputs from Excel